MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 TODO

 ##### MSIX
 A modern application package format that allows you to easily deploy your Windows applications (built using Windows App SDK, Win32, WPF, or Windows Forms).
-See: https://docs.microsoft.com/en-us/windows/msix/overview
+[Learn more about MSIX](https://docs.microsoft.com/en-us/windows/msix/overview ).

+##### MVVM

 ### N